autosimtrans/autosimtrans.github.io/tutorial.md

 layout: main-anchor
 title: Tutorial
 order: 7
-collection: pages_2020
+collection: pages_2020_hide
 permalink: /tutorial
 ---

-# A. pack trained model + code into docker
+# A. pack your "trained model + code" into docker
 #### - English
 ##### [1. for authers: build docker with your own model and code](#1-for-authers-who-want-to-build-docker-images-with-your-own-models)
 ##### [2. for users: test a model in docker](#2-for-users-who-want-to-use-docker-imagescovering-codemodel)